HL7/US-Core/input/intro-notes/StructureDefinition-us-core-care-experience-preference-intro.md

 1. a category code of "care-experience-preference"
 2. a time indicating when the preference was made
 <!-- 3. who reported the preference -->
-4. treatment intervention preference value*

-\*see guidance below
+4. <span class="bg-success" markdown="1">care experience preference</span><!-- new-content --> value

 **Profile Specific Implementation Guidance:**

-- \*Care experience preferences are patient-authored information used to share an individual's goals, preferences, and priorities for overall experiences during their care and treatment.
-They guide caregivers and medical personnel about what is important to them.
-The preferences may be documented in narrative (text) form or the result of selecting from a list of options provided by the content creator/implementer.
+- <span class="bg-success" markdown="1">Care experience preferences expressed by a patient may be documented in narrative (text) form or the result of selecting from a list of options provided by the content creator/implementer.</span><!-- new-content -->
 {% include additional-codings.md example1=', for example, the more specific LOINC, “81364-2	(Religious or cultural beliefs [Reported]) from the ”'%}
   - See the existing [Care Experience Preferences at End of Life Grouping] for more specific concepts representing an individual's care experience preferences